 Start here if you still need to decide between BBQ, taco bar, lighter self-serve food, or a bigger crowd-feeding format.

-Figure out how much ice you need for coolers, canned drinks, and outdoor heat.
+Figure out how much ice the July 4 setup needs for drinks, coolers, beverage tubs, and outdoor heat.

 Open signs, food labels, and printable support without leaving the July 4 flow.